Seed funding or seed capital is a relatively small amount of money that is used to start a business, fund research, or develop a product.

 Corporate Seed Funders

-It is also pretty standard for investors to make small investments and provide capital rather than gain ownership.
+It is also pretty standard for investors to make small investments and provide capital in exchange for equity in the company.
 These investors are called “angel investors” because they often save startups at risk of failing.
 They often create a network of fellow angel investors to limit their risks by dividing the capital investment among many different people.